osteele/hackingthelibrary.org/src/pages/readings/software-entropy.md

----
-title: Software Entropy
-date: 2018-02-12
----

-> From Andrew Hunt and David Thomas. *The Pragmatic Programmer: From Journeyman to Master* (Kindle Locations 353-399).
+<cite>From Andrew Hunt and David Thomas. *The Pragmatic Programmer: From Journeyman to Master* (Kindle Locations 353-399).
 Pearson Education.
-Kindle Edition.
+Kindle Edition.</cite>

 While software development is immune from almost all physical laws, *entropy* hits us hard. *Entropy* is a term from physics that refers to the amount of "disorder" in a system.
 Unfortunately, the laws of thermodynamics guarantee that the entropy in the universe tends toward a maximum.
 When disorder increases in software, programmers call it "software rot."